Catoctin Bahá'í

 Children's Camp

-The Children Camp at Catoctin will be grouped by age.
-Toddlers will have their own activities to do with their parents in attendance; parents should feel free to take their young ones for free play and naps as needed.
+Children will attend classes based on age while at camp.
+Toddlers (up to age 4) will have their own activities to do with their parents in attendance; parents should feel free to take their young ones for free play and naps as needed.
 Campfires are held each night.
-Sunday after lunch is an important time - the children give presentations of what they have learned, there is a slide show of this year's camp activities, and then all help clean-up.
+Sunday after breakfast is an important time - the children give presentations of what they have learned and there is a slide show of this year's camp activities.
+After the presentation everyone will help clean-up camp.

 Junior Youth Camp